rishikesh2715/logistic_regression_mnist_classifier/Hossain_Rishikesh_Wes/README.md

 ### 3. Select Model and Dataset
 - Choose the dataset image folder first.
-- Select the model you want to use for inference.
+- Select the corresponding model.

 ### 4. Saved Predictions
 - The predictions will be saved in an excel file named `predictions_*.xlsx` in a folder named Output in the current directory.